-- Buying less expensive brands of clothes/food and consolidating debt to reduce minimum payments.
+- Buying less expensive brands of clothes/food and consolidating debt to reduce debt repayment.

-Wants are things that enhance your life but that you could live without, and they fall under the second part of the 50/30/20 Rule.
-They include meals out and nights on the town, concerts and sporting events, gym membership, weekends away and holidays, the latest gadgets, designer trainers/handbags/suits etc. If it’s not essential to your survival, it’s a want, not a need.
+Wants are things that enhance your life but that you could live without, and they fall under the second part of the 50/30/20 rule.
+They include meals out and nights on the town, concerts and sporting events, gym membership, weekends away and holidays, the latest gadgets, designer trainers/handbags/suits, and other luxury spending habits.
+If it’s not essential to your survival, it’s a want, not a need.

 They are also upgrades to a level above that which you require.
 For example, while you need to eat, you don’t have to spend money at the most expensive grocery stores.
 The food from a less expensive grocery store will sustain you just as well and won’t put a big dent in your savings.
 You might need a car, but a Mercedes S-class is not a necessity.
 A Nissan will get you from A to B just as effectively.

-The remaining one-fifth of your post-tax income should be channelled into savings and investments.
-If you have debts, the first thing to do with this savings element of your income is to start paying off the principal (rather than simply meeting the minimum payments, which are classed as needs) until you get them cleared.
+The remaining one-fifth of your after-tax income should be channelled into savings and investments.
+If you have debts, the first thing to do with this savings element of your income is to start equalising your savings and debt repayment (rather than simply meeting the minimum payments, which are classed as needs) until you get them cleared.

-The 50/30/20 Rule recommends that you should first concentrate on accumulating an emergency fund in a savings account if you’re debt-free.
+The 50/30/20 rule recommends that you should first concentrate on accumulating an emergency fund in a savings account if you’re debt-free.
 This should correspond to about six months of essential expenses (equivalent to your needs as outlined above) and is the budget you use to get through costly unforeseen events such as being made redundant or unexpected medical bills.
-Once that is done – happy days! – you can start to build your wealth by investing for your retirement and any other financial goals, like accumulating a down payment for your dream home, you may have with the help of a savings rule.
+Once that is done – happy days! – you can start to build your wealth by making retirement contributions and any other financial goals, like accumulating a down payment for your dream home, you may have with the help of the 50/30/20 rule.

 If you have trouble using the 50/30/20 budgeting approach for your income, then the chances are that you will be unsure about the best way to invest your savings.
-So it is worth taking professional advice over personally researching how to budget your money.
+So it is worth taking professional advice over personally researching how to budget your take-home pay.

-If you want to become a big saver like Elizabeth Warren, 50/30/20 budgeting is what many experts recommend.
+If you want to become a big saver like Elizabeth Warren, the 50/30/20 rule for budgeting is what many experts recommend.
 A financial adviser will help clarify your financial goals and put together a retirement savings plan to attain a comfortable life when you stop working, even if that seems like a remote prospect right now.
 Then, once that is sorted, you can treat yourself to that S-class and other luxurious spending habits.

 When it comes to personal finance, many people feel the need to take the reins into their own hands by trying a certain budgeting method.
 After all, they might reason, nobody knows your financial position better than yourself, and therefore nobody else can offer you advice on how to budget your money.
-But, unfortunately, personal research can often be misleading as most resources are biased by a third party interested in selling a product or service.
-In contrast, a financial adviser will have no ulterior motive- choosing instead to work towards their client’s best interests.
+But unfortunately, personal research can often be misleading as most resources are biased by a third party interested in selling a product or service.
+In contrast, a certified financial planner will have no ulterior motive- choosing instead to work toward their client’s best interests.

 I work as a Financial Planner with expat clients to meet their financial planning needs and goals, with a focus on adequately protecting expats & their families, and helping people to grow their savings over the long term.
 I strongly believe in building meaningful and lasting relationships with clients to ensure the best client outcomes are achieved.